 An exhibit of letters from Keene State students serving in World War II from the Drenan Collection will be displayed in the Redfern lobby.
 This exhibit is curated by the KSC Alumni Office from letters sent by soldiers to the late KSC English Professor Sprague Drenan.

 "Letters Home" reveals the humanity that lies within the war as seen through the eyes of the men and women fighting it.
-These letters were written under the most difficult of circumstance and reveal the disorientation of training, deployment, separation from family and loved ones, and combat.
-The play also includes letters from the soldiers’ parents.

 The production is inspired by The New York Times Op-Ed Article "The Things They Wrote" and the subsequent HBO documentary "Last Letters Home."
 It additionally uses letters and correspondences from Frank Schaeffer’s books.